Fairview Lawn Cemetery: Titanic victims

 A grave marked "J. Dawson" gained fame following the release of the 1997 film Titanic, since the name of Leonardo DiCaprio's character in the film is Jack Dawson.
 Many filmgoers, moved by the story, left flowers and ticket stubs at Dawson's grave when the film was first released, and flowers continue to be left today.
 Film director James Cameron has said the character's name was not in fact inspired by the grave.
 More recent research has revealed that the grave actually belongs to Joseph Dawson, an Irishman who worked in Titanics boiler room as a coal trimmer.

-The Fairview Titanic graves also include the burial place and marker of William Denton Cox, a heroic steward who died while escorting third class passengers to the lifeboats.
+The Fairview Titanic graves also include the burial place and marker of William Denton Cox, a steward who died while escorting third class passengers to the lifeboats.
 Six of the previously unknown Titanic victims were identified in 1991 with the help of the Titanic International Society.
-Newly-inscribed headstones bearing their names were unveiled on September 23, 1991, at ceremonies attended by then-Halifax Mayor Ronald Wallace, Titanic survivor Louise Pope, and more than 50 members of the Society.
+Newly inscribed headstones bearing their names were unveiled on September 23, 1991, at ceremonies attended by then-Halifax Mayor Ronald Wallace, Titanic survivor Louise Pope, and more than 50 members of the Society.

 Twenty-nine other Titanic victims are buried elsewhere in Halifax; nineteen in the Roman Catholic Mount Olivet Cemetery and ten in the Jewish Baron de Hirsch Cemetery.